Improving trial generalizability using observational studies: Introduction

 \section{Introduction}

-Randomized clinical trials (RCTs) are the gold standard for evaluation of treatment effects.
-However, due to restrictive inclusion and exclusion criteria for patient eligibility, the trial sample is narrowly defined and can be systematically different from the real-world patient population to which the new treatment is supposed to be given.
-Therefore, the findings from RCTs often lack generalizability to the target population of interest.
-Real world evidence (RWE) studies often include large samples that are representative of real-world patient populations; however, there are concerns about whether or not confounding has been addressed adequately in the analyses of RWE studies.
-In cancer research, there is an ongoing discussion on the strengths and limitations of utilizing data from RCT and RWE in comparative effectiveness analyses \citep{hahn2012randomized,hershman2012comparative,korn2012methodology}.
-The cancer research community has reached a consensus on the need to incorporate evidence from real word data, but how to effectively integrate them in pooled analysis of individual patients data from RCTs remains under-developed.
+Randomized controlled trials (RCTs) are the gold standard to evaluate treatment effects.
+However, due to restrictive inclusion and exclusion criteria, the trial sample is narrowly defined and can be systematically different from the real-world patient population to which the new treatment is supposed to be given.
+Therefore, the findings from RCTs often lack external validity \citep{rothwell2005external}.
+On the other hand, observational studies (OSs) often include large samples that are representative of real-world patient populations; however, there are concerns about whether or not confounding has been addressed adequately in the analyses of OSs.
+In cancer research, there is an in-depth discussion on the strengths and limitations of utilizing data from RCT and OSs for comparative effectiveness analyses \citep{korn2012methodology}.